Luisdv93/Contact-List/README.md

 # Contact List

 Made with Express, MongoDB and Bootstrap 4.
-To run it on your machine

 `run npm install on your machine to install the dependencies.`